-Wall Street Breakfast: Looking Back On The Best Month In Decades

 To review: Bitcoin (BTC-USD) started November at about $13.8K.
 On the Tuesday prior to Thanksgiving, it had come within a handful of dollars of touching its epic 2017 high just shy of $20K (also hit near Thanksgiving).
 By the time holiday meals had begun across the country last week, it had plunged to roughly $16.3K.
 It’s been rallying since, and crossed back over $19K on Monday, rising as high as $19,835 vs. the previous record of $19,782 set on Dec.
 18, 2017.

 "We are just getting started," said Grayscale's Michael Sonnenshein, appearing on CNBC.
 Addressing what some see as excessive speculation in crypto, Sonnenshein says inflows into Grayscale's various crypto vehicles don't indicate unhealthy investor fervor.
-Crypto-related names like Microstrategy (NASDAQ:MSTR), Riot Blockchain (NASDAQ:RIOT), and Marathon Patent (NASDAQ:MARA) all posted gains in the 20%-50% range on Monday.
+Crypto-related names like Microstrategy (MSTR), Riot Blockchain (RIOT), and Marathon Patent (MARA) all posted gains in the 20%-50% range on Monday.
 Bitcoin has pulled back a hair from yesterday’s record, currently selling for $19.5K.
 (97 comments)

 What else is happening...

-Zoom (NASDAQ:ZM) shares drop despite raising guidance and Q3 revenue that more than quadrupled.Sports betting in Colorado continues to grow.Thanksgiving slump at the pump points to weak Christmas for oil refiners.Wendy's (NASDAQ:WEN) joins with Rebel Foods in ambitious push for 250 cloud kitchens in India.
+Zoom (ZM) shares drop despite raising guidance and Q3 revenue that more than quadrupled.Sports betting in Colorado continues to grow.Thanksgiving slump at the pump points to weak Christmas for oil refiners.Wendy's (WEN) joins with Rebel Foods in ambitious push for 250 cloud kitchens in India.

 Monday's Key Earnings